Batuhanaydn/Youtube-Download-Manager/README.md

 # Youtube-Download-Manager
-The easy way to download video or audio from Yotube
+The easy way to download video or audio from Youtube